nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 12: Configure Windows Share over Forensic SSH Server Redirection
 ----------------------------------------------------------------------
- The way that forensicVM Server access the forensic images is by making a reverse ssh connection to your computer and access a local share via internet.
-The reverse ssh connection is in need to make a safe windows share access.
+ The way that forensicVM Server access the forensic images is by making a reverse ssh connection to your computer and accessing a local share via the internet.
+The reverse ssh connection is in need to make a safe Windows share access.
 You should configure now the forensicVM server SSH address and port number:
  #.
-Please fill the SSH Server Address and port number.
+Please fill in the SSH Server Address and port number.
  #.
-Press the button copy ssh key to server
+Press the button to copy the ssh key to the server

 .. figure:: img/setup_0012.jpg
-   :alt: Configure and copy SSH key to server
+   :alt: Configure and copy SSH key to the server
    :align: center

-   Configure and copy ssh key to server
+   Configure and copy the ssh key to the server

 Step 13: Windows Share over Forensic SSH copy ssh key status
 -------------------------------------------------------------
  #.
 If the configuration is correct you should see a dialog stating that a Public key added to authorized keys
  #.
-If not, you should see a error dialog or a dialog stating that the ssh public key is already present on the remote server
+If not, you should see an error dialogue or a dialogue stating that the ssh public key is already present on the remote server

 .. figure:: img/setup_0013.jpg
    :alt: Copy ssh key status